json-api-dotnet/JsonApiDotNetCore/README.md

 ### Defining Custom Data Access Methods

+By default, data retrieval is distributed across 3 layers:
+1. `JsonApiController`
+2. `EntityResourceService`
+3. `DefaultEntityRepository`

+Customization can be done at any of these layers.

+#### Custom Controller Methods

+TODO

+#### Custom Resource Service Implementation

+TODO

+#### Custom Entity Repository Implementation

 You can implement custom methods for accessing the data by creating an implementation of `IEntityRepository<TEntity, TId>`.
 If you only need minor changes you can override the methods defined in `DefaultEntityRepository<TEntity, TId>`.
 The repository should then be